juliusarolovitch/Memoize-Server/README.md

 ### Basic Security: Implementing Key-Specific Voices:

-The current implementation ensures that with non-adversarial use, API users will not be able to access or see the voices of other users.
+The current implementation has a framework so that API users will not be able to access or see the voices of other users for simple use cases.
 This is implemented by concatenating the API user's ID to the name of the voice they are using on the backend. i.e. for an API user with key of 'sheep' using a voice named 'cow', the backend voice will be titled 'sheep_cow'.
 Additionally, when we fetch all voices for a user, it is as simple as tracking down all voices that start with the necessary API key.
+There are obvious vulnerabilities, though.

 ## Example Usage: